 Let’s say you’re doing OMAD.
 That one meal a day is your one chance to get protein, essential fatty acids, vitamins, minerals, and other nutrients into your body.

-If you’re combining the Keto diet and intermittent fasting—a good strategy for reducing hunger during fasting periods—fill in the remaining calories with fat.
+If you’re combining the Keto diet and intermittent fasting—a good strategy for reducing hunger during fasting periods—fill in most of the remaining calories with fat.
 And if you’re not Keto, feel free to include some carbs.

 To meet your micronutrient needs, look to nutrient-dense foods like meat, fish, organ meat, fruits, and vegetables.
 Grains?
 Not so much.